jlybbert/developer.chrome.com/site/en/blog/introducing-popover-api/index.md

 Now you have a fully-functional popover menu that is anchored to the toggle button and has all of the built-in features of popover, no JavaScript required!

 {% Aside %}
 There are even more exciting new features of CSS anchoring, such as `@try` statements to swap the position of the menu based on its available viewport space.
-This implementation is subject to chance.
+This implementation is subject to change.
 Explore the Codepen demo above with the *#experimental-web-platform-features* flag turned on in Chrome Canary for more.
 {% endAside %}

 ## Conclusion